Published September 2017

 Yes I can.

-1 month before this articles completion, my flight was grounded in Zimbabwe and have now had first hand experience of both sides of the same coin.
-I have done extensive research to prepare this sensationalist article.
+One month before this article’s completion my flight was grounded in Zimbabwe, and I have now had first-hand experience on both sides of the same coin.
+I have done extensive research to prepare this sensational article.

-For first time readers who have not yet read up on me, my projects have maintained a 50% success rate.
-I am proud to share this stat.
-One can look at this stat in two ways:
+For first time readers, who have not yet read up on me, my projects maintain a 50% success rate.
+I’m proud to share this stat.
+One can look at this stat in two ways.

 So, guess which option I prefer to look at?
-My belief is my success rate is 100%, if I get to try a second time, or have enough time to work a project to completion.
+My belief is that my success rate is 100%.
+If I get to try a second time or have enough time to work a project to completion I consider myself successful.
 I really believe this to be true.

-In general, I truly believe most things are achievable in this universe if you have the will and the time.
-Yes, project budgets always play a part especially in roll out and the result window.
-Most of my quotes are actually rejected due to cost, but I can show despite my upfront costs, in the long run, my input brings results to a project faster and for less.
-My estimate on saving Zimbabwe is rather low… it is my claim, that with just under 750 000 ZAR a month, I could improve the economy of Zimbabwe over a period of 60 months.
+In general, I truly believe that most things are achievable in this universe if you have the will and the time.
+Yes, project budgets always play a part, especially in roll out and the result window.
+Most of my quotes are actually rejected due to cost, but I can show, despite my upfront costs, my input brings results to a project faster and for less.
+My estimate on saving Zimbabwe is rather low… It is my claim that, with just under 750 000 ZAR a month, I could improve the economy of Zimbabwe over a period of 60 months.

 45 million rand.

 I am further prepared to extend my claim and say that the improvement in some sectors would be so great it would run into double digit percentage improvements once I was done.